IshtiaqueNafis/redux/src/Redux/readme.md

     - holds the global state of an app
     - ![img.png](img.png)
 - Reducer
-    - How the store gets updated
+    - How the configureStore gets updated
     - this is a function
-    - takes current instance of the store and updates store.
+    - takes current instance of the configureStore and updates configureStore.
     - think of it as event handlers.
     - ![img_1.png](img_1.png)
 - Action